Cosmos Validator Exporter

 [chains.queries]

-# Query for delegators count
+# Query for delegators count.
+Isn't used on consumer chains.

 delegations = true

-# Query for unbonding delegations count
+# Query for unbonding delegations count.
+Isn't used on consumer chains.

 unbonds = true

-# Query for self-delegated amount
+# Query for self-delegated amount.
+Isn't used on consumer chains.

 self-delegation = true